robotic-vision-lab/NTrack-A-Multiple-Object-Tracker/README.md

-This repository provides source code for our 2023 IEEE Transactions on Automation Science and Engineering article titled "[NTrack: A Multiple-Object Tracker and Dataset for Infield Cotton Boll Counting]()."
+This repository provides source code for our 2023 IEEE Transactions on Automation Science and Engineering article titled "[NTrack: A Multiple-Object Tracker and Dataset for Infield Cotton Boll Counting](https://arxiv.org/pdf/2312.10922.pdf)."
 NTrack, is a multiple object tracking framework based on the linear relationship between the locations of neighboring tracks.
 It computes dense optical flow and utilizes particle filtering to guide each tracker.
 Correspondences between detections and tracks are found through data association via direct observations and indirect cues, which are then combined to obtain an updated observation.
 NTrack is independent of the underlying detection method, thus allowing for the interchangeable use of any off-the-shelf object detector.
 NTrack was created for the task of tracking and counting infield cotton bolls.
 To develop and test NTrack, we created TexCot22, an infield cotton boll video dataset.
 Each tracking sequence was collected from unique rows of an outdoor cotton crop research plot located in the High Plains region of Texas.

 More information on the project can be found on the [NTrack website](https://robotic-vision-lab.github.io/ntrack).